rogerbinns/apsw/doc/exceptions.rst

 The following exceptions happen when APSW detects various problems.

-ThreadingViolationError
+.. exception:: ThreadingViolationError

   You have used an object concurrently in two threads.
 For example you may try to use the same cursor in two different threads at the same time, or tried to close the same connection in two threads at the same time.

-IncompleteExecutionError
+.. exception:: IncompleteExecutionError

   You have tried to start a new SQL execute call before executing all the previous ones.
 See the :ref:`execution model <executionmodel>` for more details.

-ConnectionNotClosedError
+.. exception:: ConnectionNotClosedError

   This exception is no longer generated.
 It was required in earlier releases due to constraints in threading usage with SQLite.

-ConnectionClosedError
+.. exception:: ConnectionClosedError

   You have called :meth:`Connection.close` and then continued to use the :class:`Connection` or associated :class:`cursors <Cursor>`.

-BindingsError
+.. exception:: BindingsError

   There are several causes for this exception.
 When using tuples, an incorrect number of bindings where supplied::

      cursor.execute("select ?,?,?", (1,2))     # too few bindings